-Why get external wall insulation?
+Why install external wall insulation?

 Reduce the need for air conditioning in the summer, save money on your heating bills in the winter, and feel more comfortable all year round.
-External wall insulation has other benefits too – it helps you to reduce your carbon footprint because you’ll need less heating, reduces noise entering your home, and smartens up the outside of your home.
+External wall insulation has other benefits too – it helps you to reduce your carbon footprint because you’ll need less heating, it reduces noise entering your home, and smartens up the outside of your home.